Europe's greatest Cistercian temple

 founding of the abbey.

-Nearby is the grand kitchen, described by 18th century traveler William
+Nearby is the grand kitchen, described by 18th-century traveler William

 Beckford as "the most distinguished temple of gluttony in all Europe."

 It is 18m (60ft) high, with a huge open fireplace and a fish-tank.
+The adjacent refectory, huge and vaulted, is where the monks ate in silence

 while the Bible was read to them from the pulpit.
 Opposite the entrance is

-a 14th century bathroom embellished with a hexagonal fountain.
+a 14th-century bathroom embellished with a hexagonal fountain.

 stands out besides being a center of a porcelain and pottery industry.